Looking for unusual breeding birds in Pennsylvania? Have you ever been to the Pennsylvania’s Northern Tier?

 “Do that again,” she says, “Toss your head for me.”

 A week ago, on March 3, I began to lose faith that the Downtown Pittsburgh peregrines were going to nest at the Gulf Tower this year.

-The Fourth Avenue site was fraught with difficulties.
+The Third Avenue site was fraught with difficulties.
 Only 12 floors up, it was bad for peregrine fledglings because they had little room for gaining altitude during their first day of flight.
 Three of last year’s four fledglings had to be rescued from the ground.
 It was also bad for observers because we had no camera on the nest, the street below was an unpleasant place to wait and watch, and the nook was inaccessible for banding.